Fast hardware-aware matrix-free algorithm for higher-order finite-element discretized matrix multivector products on distributed systems: Methodology

-Defining $D^{s}_{QI}=\nabla_{\bxi}\hat N_I\left(\hat \bxi_Q\right)\cdot \hat\bn_s$ as $n_q^3\times n_p^3$ matrices where $\hat\bn_s, \; s=0,1,2$ represents the unit vector along the $s$ axis, we can now rewrite \cref{eqn:stiffnessmatquad} as
+Defining $D^{(s)}_{QI}=\nabla_{\bxi}\widehat N_I\left(\widehat \bxi_Q\right)\cdot \widehat\bn_s$ as $n_q^3\times n_p^3$ matrices where $\widehat\bn_s, \; s=0,1,2$ represents the unit vector along the $s$ axis, we can now rewrite \cref{eqn:stiffnessmatquad} as

-where $\bG^{\left(s,d\right)}$ for $s,d = 0,1,2$ are $n_q^3\times n_q^3$ diagonal matrices with the diagonal entry $\mathcal{G}^{\left(s,d\right)}_{QQ}=\left[\left(\bJ^{\left(e\right)}\right)^{-1}\left(\bJ^{\left(e\right)}\right)^{-T}\right]_{sd}\det{\bJ^{\left(e\right)}}\mu w_Q\biggl|_{\hat\bx_Q}$.
+where $\bG^{\left(s,d\right)}$ for $s,d = 0,1,2$ are $n_q^3\times n_q^3$ diagonal matrices with the diagonal entry $\mathcal{G}^{\left(s,d\right)}_{QQ}=\left[\left(\bJ^{\left(e\right)}\right)^{-1}\left(\bJ^{\left(e\right)}\right)^{-T}\right]_{sd}\det{\bJ^{\left(e\right)}}\mu w_Q\biggl|_{\widehat\bxi_Q}$.
 We can rewrite the weighted mass matrix in the same framework as

-where $N_{QI}=\hat N_I(\hat\bxi_Q)$ is an $n_q^3\times n_p^3$ matrix and $\mathcal{G}_{QQ}=\kappa\det{\bJ^{\left(e\right)}}w_Q\biggl|_{\hat\bxi_Q}$ is an $n_q^3\times n_q^3$ matrix.
+where $N_{QI}=\widehat N_I(\widehat\bxi_Q)$ is an $n_q^3\; \times \;n_p^3$ matrix and $\mathcal{G}_{QQ}=\kappa\det{\bJ^{\left(e\right)}}w_Q\biggl|_{\widehat\bxi_Q}$ is an $n_q^3\;\times\;n_q^3$ matrix.
 We obtain the unweighted mass matrix $\bM^{\left(e\right)}$ by setting $\kappa=1$.

-A straightforward approach to evaluate the matrix-multi-vector product $\bV=\bA\bU$ is to construct the \emph{global FE discretized matrix} $\bA$ as outlined in \cref{eqn:AU} and perform the sparse-matrix dense-matrix product.
-However, this method does not exploit the known properties of $\bA$ and is computationally less efficient when compared to the alternative methods discussed below.

-Similar to the strategy used for FE-discretized matrix-single vector multiplication, we now present two computationally efficient methods for evaluating the matrix-multi-vector product $\bV=\bA\bU$.
+A straightforward approach to evaluate the matrix-multivector product $\bV=\bA\bU$ as outlined in \cref{eqn:AU} is to construct the \emph{global FE discretized matrix} $\bA$ and perform the sparse-matrix dense-matrix product in a distributed setting.
+As demonstrated by \citet{Kronbichler2012AApplication}, this method is computationally less efficient than the alternative methods discussed herein.
+In the spirit of the strategies employed for FE discretized matrix-single vector multiplication, we now discuss two computationally efficient methods for evaluating the matrix-multivector products $\bV=\bA\bU$.